 How Long Do I Have to File a Wrongful Death Lawsuit?

-Generally speaking, the statute of limitations or deadline to file a Wrongful Death case in Georgia is 2 years from the death of the loved one.
+Generally speaking, the statute of limitations or deadline to file a Wrongful Death case in Georgia is 2 years from the death of a loved one.
 In more complicated cases, however, the date of the accident or incident that caused harm could start the clock on the 2 year time limit.
 There are also exceptions when there is a criminal trial involved.

 Don’t risk the statute of limitations running out on your wrongful death claim.
 Call 770-887-1209 now to schedule your appointment with the expert attorneys of Banks, Stubbs, and McFarland.